Move rows, columns, or cells

 To move a column

-TIP: A dark vertical line indicates where the column will be placed when you release your click.
-Watch your cursor as you drag the column—if the icon turns into a red circle, the new column placement is not valid and the column won't be moved.
+1. Select the column header and drag it to the left or right within the sheet.
+A dark vertical line indicates where the column will be placed when you release your selection.
+Watch your cursor as you drag the column—if the icon turns into a red circle, the new column placement is not valid, and the column won't be moved.

 2. Release your mouse when the new placement is valid to successfully move the column to a new location.